PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/Shavalant.md

 ## Description
 > Nestled along a winding dirt road, just south of Lake Galifar, lies a quaint village.
 As you approach, you notice the rhythmic clinking of tools and the soft murmur of voices emanating from small shops and houses clustered together.
+A few houses are blackened and charred, and seemed to have partially collapsed.
 The buildings themselves are worn but well-kept, surrounded by fields of crops, some of which are parsley scattered with workers.
 The air carries the earthy scent of tilled soil and fresh produce.
 A large metal water tower stands out like a soar thumb, its network of magical pipes extending from the tower into the ground.
 If you hold your breath, you can almost hear a low-pitched hum emanating from the thing.

 ## Encounters & Quests
 - [[Boromar Gang Members]] are attempting extortion